Qiskit/qiskit-aer/CONTRIBUTING.md

     qiskit-aer/out/Debug$ gdb qasm_simulator

 Stepping through the code of a Python extension is another story, trickier, but possible.
-This is because Python interpreters usually load Python extensions dynamically, so we need to start debugging the python interpreter and set our breakpoints ahead of time, before any of our python extension symbols are loaded into the process.
+This is because Python interpreters usually load Python extensions dynamically, so we need to start debugging the Python interpreter and set our breakpoints ahead of time, before any of our Python extension symbols are loaded into the process.

-Once built and installed we have to run the debugger with the python interpreter:
+Once built and installed, we have to run the debugger with the Python interpreter:

     $ lldb python